Cobalt-Chromium Alloy: Advantages and Disadvantages

 - Aluminum bronze alloys.

-- They possess high strength; their excellent corrosion resistance especially at high temperatures makes it useful for a number of applications.
+- They possess high strength; their excellent corrosion resistance, especially at high temperatures makes them useful for several applications.

 - These alloys are also known as “satellites” because of their shiny, star-like appearance.